Culpeper National Cemetery

 For information on scheduled burials in our national cemeteries, please go to the Daily Burial Schedule.

 At Culpeper National Cemetery there are several receptacles located throughout the cemetery in which visitors may dispose of trash or obtain flower containers.
 Located at most of these receptacles are water pumps in which the visitors may water any flowers they have.
-Located at the wrought iron gates are black stands that contain a register where visitors can locate the gravesites of loved ones.
+A kiosk is available at the administrative building where visitors can locate gravesites of loved ones.

 In addition to this cemetery, Culpeper National Cemetery also oversees the operations of three satellite cemeteries.
 They are Balls Bluff National Cemetery, located in Leesburg, Staunton National Cemetery and Winchester National Cemetery.

 Military Funeral Honors

 Military Funeral Honors as organized under the Department of Defense should be arranged by the funeral director.
 In the event there is not a funeral director involved in making arrangements for burial, the cemetery staff at Culpeper National Cemetery can assist with the scheduling.

 DC Navy Honor Guard - (202) 433-2707

 Local Veterans of Foreign Wars post 2524 Honor Guard – (540) 547-2870

 For educational materials and additional information on this cemetery, please visit the Education section, located below.